cepthomas/MidiLib/README.md

 - If midi file type is `1`, all tracks are combined.
 Because.
 - NAudio `NoteEvent` is used to represent Note Off and Key After Touch messages.
 It is also the base class for `NoteOnEvent`.
 Not sure why it was done that way.
 - Midi devices are limited to the ones available on your box.
 (Hint - try VirtualMidiSynth).
-- Some midi files use different drum channel numbers so there are a couple of options for simple remapping.
+- Some midi files (particuarly single instrument) use different drum channel numbers so there are a couple of options for simple remapping.

 # Components